fishdan-plugins/jsonmaker/readme.txt

 Each node’s slug is derived from its title.
 Enforcing unique titles guarantees stable JSON endpoints.

 == Changelog ==

+= 0.1.4 =
+* Added canonical redirect bypass and ensured CORS headers are sent during redirects for the JSON endpoint.

 = 0.1.3 =
 * Updated plugin metadata to credit Daniel Fishman.